Jaellen/Basketball-Stats-Pro/README.md

 # Basketball-Stats-Pro
 A web app for live, pro stats of NBA players

+To view:
+1. clone or download the repo
+2. npm install
+3. npm start

+Next Steps:
-Currently building a RESTful api backend, soon to go live.
+- Currently building a RESTful api, Node/Express back-end
+- Refactoring front-end to use React for UI
+- Optimizing for mobile